MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-device-not-there.md

 # Code 24 - CM_PROB_DEVICE_NOT_THERE

-This function is reserved for system use.

-The device does not seem to be present.
+This Device Manager error message indicates that the device does not seem to be present.

 ## Error Code